- July 13, 2018

 Art of Murder: Cards of Destiny is a point-and-click adventure game where players assume the role of Federal Agent Nicole Bonnet, hunting down a vicious serial killer.
 The killer leaves a trail of clues in the form of cards, taunting Nicole and staying one step ahead.
 Players must search dangerous and macabre locations to find and decipher clues, ultimately bringing the killer to justice.
 The game features a tense plot with surprising turning points and takes players across different federal states.

-- Improved graphics and atmosphere compared to previous titles in the series.
+- Improved graphics and atmosphere compared to previous titles, with a decent soundtrack that enhances the experience.

-- Challenging puzzles that require careful observation and item combination.
+- Challenging puzzles that require careful observation and item combination, providing a rewarding experience for dedicated players.

-- Frustrating gameplay due to poorly designed puzzles that often rely on trial and error.
+- Frustrating gameplay due to poorly designed puzzles that often rely on trial and error, leading to tedious backtracking.

-- Awkward dialogue and voice acting, likely due to translation issues, detracting from the experience.
+- Awkward dialogue and voice acting, often resulting from poor translation, detracting from the overall immersion.

-- Slow character movement and clunky mechanics make progression tedious and unenjoyable.
+- Slow character movement and clunky mechanics, making navigation and interaction cumbersome and less enjoyable.

 story